 Acquiring and Processing

-The size of the B2C e-commerce market has been expanding steadily, growing from $102 billion in 2013 to $178 billion in 2019, the majority of which is retail-based, followed by services and lastly digital content.
+The size of the B2C e-commerce market has been expanding steadily, growing from $115 billion in 2016 to $172 billion in 2022, the majority of which is retail based, followed by services and then digital content.

 Regulatory and Markets Information